Mortichar/semi-modify-game-speed/notes.md

 And 2 lots of eyes (mirror shield):
 `slayerTask = [{monsterID: 20, count: 2}]; updateSlayerTask(0);`

+## TODO

+* js tooltips with settings inside per script? too finicky? settings icon bottom-right of links?
 * Refresh auto sell log

-## TODO

 * "Better" checks for things like putting on capes and gloves etc when needed
 * Reset-to-default button for the UI drags.
 * Set mine array by dragables